TartuNLP/translation-worker/README.md

 In case the text field contains a string, it is automatically split into sentences.
 In case it contains a list, the service assumes this list to be a list of sentences and will not do any further splitting.

-To run the RabbitMQ-based service, run `nmt_service.py` instead of `app.py`.
+To run the RabbitMQ-based worker only, run `nmt_worker.py` instead of `app.py`.
 Running this service is also possible using the included Dockerfile.